MistyMen/musicMonster/project-worksheet.md

 ## Installation
-- Fork it to your account!
+- Fork it to your github account!
 - Clone it to your local machine!
 - Go to migration folder in "musicMonster/monster/db/migration/" and then type `psql`
 - Create database by typing in psql `CREATE DATABASE monster_dev;`
-- Then come put from "psql" by typing `\q`
+- Then come out from "psql" by typing `\q`
 - Create table by typing `psql -f migration.sql` inside the "./migration" folder
 - In "monster" directory "./musicMonster/monster/", type `npm install` - to install the node.js server
 - Then do same in "/client" directory - to install the react server